-Kevin is a rambunctious 5-year-old starting kindergarten, Sarah is his 2year-old sister, and John is the youngest of the bunch at just 1-year-old.
-All three live with their mom, Denise, in Chester.
-Denise noticed that Sarah was not progressing in the same way that Kevin did when he was her age.
+starting kindergarten, Sarah is his 2-year-old sister, and John is the youngest of the bunch at just 1-year-old.
+Their mom, Denise, noticed that Sarah was not progressing in the same way that Kevin did when he was her age.
 She was slower to speak and seemed unable to pay attention when they read books together.
 Denise took Sarah to the doctor who recognized these symptoms as developmental delays.
 Because the family was covered by Medicaid, which requires blood lead testing for all children at ages one and two, Sarah and John were tested for lead and Kevin got a follow-up test as well.
 All three kids had elevated blood lead levels, and Sarah's was especially high at 19 ug/dL, nearly four times higher than the CDC's threshold for poisoning.
-Her pediatrician contacted her Medicaid health plan to send a lead inspection team to test the family's home, which Denise described as more than 50 years old and in significant disrepair with holes in the roof and peeling paint inside and out.
+Her pediatrician contacted her

+Medicaid health plan to send a lead inspection team to test the family's home, which Denise described as more than 50 years old and in significant disrepair with holes in the roof and peeling paint inside and out.
 There are no medications to cure Denise's children and reverse any damage done.
 The number one 'treatment' for Sarah and her siblings is to stop being exposed to lead hazards and remove the toxic lead from their home.